FOSSEE/sees/ult/ult_3/script.rst

    ..
 1. Display the contents of files.
    ..
 2. Read only parts of a file.
    ..
-3. Look at the statistical information ao a file.
+3. Look at the statistical information of a file.

 ..
 Prerequisites
 .. -------------